hashgraph/hedera-mirror-node/README.md

 Besides bug fixes, some features may have changed with this release which need your attention, these will be listed here.

+### Addition of event parsing

+Event files from the network may now be parsed with the mirror node.

+### Updates to config.json

+  Renamed `stopLoggingIfHashMismatch` to `stopLoggingIfRecordHashMismatch`.
+  Added `stopLoggingIfRecordHashMismatch`.
+Behaves in the same manner as `stopLoggingIfRecordHashMismatch` for events.
+  Added `balanceVerifySigs=false`.
+This is temporary while we have networks which don't generate signatures for balance files.
+If the network you are using does generate signatures for balance files, you should change this to `true`.

 ### Deletion of the database version table

 This table is no longer necessary due to the change to flyway for database schema management.